Office properties – market, trends, and outlook

 In the past, the user was often also the owner.
 Today, investors dominate, which has led to office properties becoming much more important as capital investments.

-According to JLL, only €5.3 billion was invested in office real estate in 2023—an 81% decline compared to the previous year (€22.3 billion).
+According to JLL, only €5.3 billion was invested in office real estate in 2023—a decline of 81% compared to the previous year (€22.3 billion).

 - Increased financing costs